kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Common Structure

 All frameworks share a rhythm:
-Experiment — try and learn.
+Experiment — try and learn
-Operationalize — prove and scale.
+Operationalize — prove and scale
-Transform — align and innovate.
+Transform — align and innovate
 Different names, same journey

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.